-Tzanatl (Nahua) ‘tailed’: Zanate (or Zanate mayor) is the Mexican common name for the Great-tailed Grackle (GTGR), Quiscalis mexicanus.
-In Belizean kriol, it is simply Blackbird.
-Further south, it is called Clarinero (or Clarinero mayor).
-In Orioles, Blackbirds & Their Kin, ornithologist Alexander Skutch writes that in Costa Rica the males are called clarineros for their bugling behavior, while the females are called sanates.
+Tzanatle (Nahua)’tailed’: Zanate (or Zanate mayor) is the Mexican common name for the Great-tailed Grackle (Quiscalus mexicanus).
+In Belize Kriol, it is simply Blackbird.
+Further south it is called Clarinaro (or Clarinaro mayor).
+In Orioles, Blackbirds and Their Kin, ornithologist Alexander Skutch explains that in Costa Rica the males are known as clarinaros for their bugling calls, while the females are called sanates.

 More than 590 species of birds have been identified in Belize, possibly the most abundant of which is the Great-tailed Grackle (Quiscalus mexicanus).
 (See Great-tailed Grackle As Negative Indicator Species.)
 Grackles are icterids, New World blackbirds, found from Canada to Brazil, but particularly in Central & northern South America.
 There are six extant species in genus Quiscalus:

-1. Great-tailed Grackle, (GTGR), Q mexicanus—the Belizean species portrayed here, breeds from Minnesota to Peru
+1. Great-tailed Grackle, Q mexicanus—pictured here, breeds from Minnesota to Peru

 2. Common Grackle, Q quiscula—widespread over the eastern 2/3 of North America